chrisbrownie/flamingkeys.com/_posts/2015-06-15-how-to-update-all-upns-in-an-organisation-to-match-primary-email-address.md

 * [Where-Object](https://technet.microsoft.com/en-au/library/ee177028.aspx) allows us to filter the results
 * `-clike` performs a case-sensitive like statement, where `*` is the wildcard character

-<aside class="aside-info"> I know I can do this using the *mail* property, but I like to assume it's incorrect for any number of possible reasons.
-Exchange honours the `proxyAddresses` value, so we will too.</aside>
+<div class="alert alert-info" role="alert"> I know I can do this using the *mail* property, but I like to assume it's incorrect for any number of possible reasons.
+Exchange honours the `proxyAddresses` value, so we will too.</div>

 Great, now let's clean it up a bit and remove the protocol specifier at the start: